n-1991/academic-kickstart/content/publication/1-FR/index.md

 publication: ""
 publication_short: ""

 abstract: This paper aims to analyze family reunification behavior of migrants whose spouses are still in the source country.
 Does s/he reunify?
 Where?
 When?
-It is based on a simple model of a utility-maximizing behavior of a representative household composed of two spouses.
-An illustration of South to North migration using MAFE database is provided with the use of survival analyses methods to test the timing of reunification.
+Family-based migration requires a closer look to sequential migrations where migration involves an initial stage of separation.
+It is based on a simple model of a discounted utility-maximizing behavior of a representative household composed of two spouses.
+An illustration of South to North migration using MAFE database is provided with the use of survival analysis methods to test the timing of reunification.
+The separation is longer in the case of chain than return migrations.

 # Summary.
 An optional shortened abstract.
 summary: